tofnoob/tofnoob.github.io/weapons/nola.md

 ## Tip 2

 Press and hold right click to use Nola's bike to move around fast.
+However it does use stamina unlike a proper mount.